giellalt/lang-vro/vro.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-vro/blob/main/../src/fst/affixes/adjectives.lexc)</small>Verb inflection
+<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-vro/blob/main/../src/fst/affixes/adjectives.lexc)</small>This is where new words are added as lexc entries before they are
-Võro language verbs inflect for person and number.

-There are other verbs here, cf. V_ELAEMAE
-* Yaml: **V-kasuma48**
+added to the xml source files.

+ADD VERBS BELOW